 Unfortunately, whether you run a global enterprise or a small business with your mates, it takes plenty of time to properly research and compare business tools.

-When it comes to finding the best form builder we want to make the process as easy as putting your pants on in the morning.
-That's why we've created this approachable guide to three of the most popular form builders on the market.
+When it comes to finding the best form builder, we want to make the process easy.
+That's why we've created this guide to three of the best online survey tools: Typeform, SurveyMonkey and Paperform.

 |Best For||Creating surveys that collect comprehensive insights.||Creating surveys and questionnaires that display one question at a time.||Creating fast, versatile, and visually beautiful forms, surveys, and questionnaires of all kinds.|